jortilles/EDA/docs/technical-docs.md

 # Technical Documentation

+If you are on this page, we understand that you know what you are doing and you have programming knowledge.

 ## DASHBOARD GLOBAL FILTER BY URL PARAMS

 If you need to pass a string or number value for a global filter through the url.
 You have to do it like this.